0xpili/0xpili-blog/posts/in-defense-of-attention.md

 ## How I Defend Myself From Overstimulation Exposure

-In defense of my attention, I did some changes on my daily routine to defend myself from overstimulation exposure:
+In defense of my attention, I did some changes on my daily routine to avoid overstimulation exposure:

 ### Digital boundaries